Mexico women's national cricket team

 The Mexico women's national cricket team, nicknamed the Jaguars (Las Jaguares), represents the country of Mexico in women's cricket matches.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Mexico women and another international side after 1 July 2018 were a full WT20I.
+Therefore, all Twenty20 matches played between Mexico women and another international side after 1 July 2018 have the full WT20I status.

 Mexico's first WT20I matches were contested as part of the South American Women's Championships in August 2018 against Brazil, Chile and Peru however Peru's matches were not classified as WT20Is as not all of their players met the ICC residency requirements.
 Mexico lost four matches and won two to finish third on the table.